swergroup/uploadplus/readme.txt

 1. Download the plugin Zip archive.
 1. Upload `uploadplus` folder to your `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Tweak the 'Upload+ Plugin' section under 'Options'->'Media' to match your need.
+1. Tune the 'Upload+ Plugin' section under 'Options'->'Media' to match your need.
 1. Enjoy :-)